dennishendriksen/molgenis/docs/developer_documentation/ref-permissions-api.md

 - user
 The user for which to get/create/update the permission.
 This should be the username as stated in the 'sys_sec_User' table in the MOLGENIS database.
 - role
 The role for which to get/create/update the permission.
-This should be the rolename as stated in the 'sys_sec_Role' table in the MOLGENIS database;
+This should be the rolename as stated in the 'sys_sec_Role' table in the MOLGENIS database.

 The user/role query for this API's GET operations should be provided in the [RSQL syntax](developer_documentation/ref-RSQL.md)
 Examples: